eduardoraupp/banking/README.md

 and access GET http://localhost:8080/banking/v1/account/1

 You will get the balance of the user with ID 1.
-That it is you!
+That is you!

 POST http://localhost:8080/banking/v1/account/deposit
 Header